vectordotdev/vector/docs/usage/configuration/sources/docker.md

 Vector will automatically attempt to connect to the docker daemon for you.
 In most situations if your current user is able to run `docker ps` then Vector will be able to connect.
 Vector will also respect if `DOCKER_HOST` and `DOCKER_VERIFY_TLS` are set.
 Vector will also use the other default docker environment variables if they are set.
-For more infomration on how to connect to the docker daemon can be found here https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-socket-option.
+See the [Docker daemon docs][urls.docker_daemon].

 ### Delivery Guarantee